 Participants will rotate, together with the researchers, in watching shifts of one hour each during the whole navigation period until dolphins/whales are sighted.
-There are two observers on duty on every shift.
-Besides whales and dolphins we record also the presence of sea turtles, tunas, sword fish, manta rays, large school of fish and sea birds.
+There are two observers on duty at every turn.
+Besides whales and dolphins, we also record the presence of sea turtles, tunas, swordfish, manta rays, large school of fish and seabirds.
 The acoustic system helps in the localisation of the animals: the hydrophones detect any sound produced by cetaceans at an average distance of 3 nm and the software indicate the direction of the signal.
 It is then possible to approach the animals.
-In the evening, the boat go back to the harbour.
+In the evening, the boat goes back to the harbour.
 Sometimes nights can be spent in a bay at the anchor or, for research reasons, out at sea.

-Everybody have a role to play during sightings.
-A good teamwork is the key for an enjoyable experience and a good data collection, such as filming dolphins with the underwater camera under the bow of the vessel, collecting behavioural data, recording sounds, filming and photographing the animals for their individual identification, and steering.
-A sighting can last several hours and in the meantime normal duties on board such as cooking and washing dishes have to be carried out.
+Everybody has a role to play during sightings.
+Good teamwork is the key for an enjoyable experience and an excellent data collection, such as filming dolphins with the underwater camera under the bow of the vessel, collecting behavioural data, recording sounds, filming and photographing the animals for their identification, and steering.
+A sighting can last several hours, and in the meantime, normal duties on board such as cooking and washing dishes have to be carried out.

 Helping hand will be required on Tuesday, Wednesday, Thursday, Friday and Saturday from 09:00 - 18:30

-On board on Jean Gab, our research vessel.
-Jean Gab is an oceanic oak cutter built in 1930 in Marseilles and designed by André Mauric, famous French maritime architect.
+Onboard on Jean Gab, our research vessel.
+Jean Gab is an oceanic oak cutter built in 1930 in Marseilles and designed by André Mauric, the famous French maritime architect.
 Overall length: 17,70 m; Beam: 4,45 m; Draft: 2,50 m.

 Inside there is first a wide kitchen with table and large windows.
 Here we cook, store food and, when raining, eat our meal.
 It can also be used as a little living room in the free time.

-Going down in the “womb” of the boat, we reach the sleeping room for 6 participants of both sexes (2 single bunks and 2 double bunks).
-In August, when usually the turn is full, you may be asked to share the double berth with an other participant of the same sex.
+Going down in the “womb” of the boat, we reach the sleeping room for 6 participants of both sexes (two2 single bunks and two double bunks).
+In August, when usually the turn is full, you may be asked to share the double berth with another participant of the same sex.
 If you happen to come in a quiet turn, you will have the use of more room for yourself.

 Next to the sleeping room there is a small changing room, a gent toilet and a ladies one (with cold water), a room and bathroom reserved to the skipper (with cold water) and, on the bow, the “sailor cabin” with two or three (with a child) sleeping places and independent entrance from the bow of the boat.
 There is a sun-powered shower onboard, but for a hot shower (free of charge) we can use toilets at the local port.